History of AVCon

 July 15th and 16th, 2006 – Adelaide University

-This year added a mature gaming area with a Halo 2 tournament, and anime premieres included Gundam Seed Destiny, Ouran High School Host Club and Tsubasa Chronicle.
+This year added a Halo 2 tournament, and anime premieres included Gundam Seed Destiny, Ouran High School Host Club and Tsubasa Chronicle.

-The Train Wreck Game Show returns and is even wackier.
+The Train Wreck Game Show returns and is wackier than ever, this year being themed around Pirates Vs Ninjas.

 The traditional ordering of Australian Pizza House pizzas for Quiz Night did not go to plan as the city store was not prepared for the bulk order.
-AVCon staff sent to pick them up ended up helping the overworked Pizza House staff make the pizzas (or did they?!?)
+The legend goes that AVCon staff sent to pick them up ended up helping the overworked Pizza House staff make the pizzas, and a photo of Video Game staff in the kitchen exists.
+Some doubt this was nothing but a stunt however.

 Sponsors included Mercury Cinema, Shin Tokyo, MRC, Pulp Fiction Comics and Tokyo Night Train, a very short-lived player in the Australian anime DVD distribution scene.